federizer/docs/content/en/_index.md

 </a> -->
 <!-- <p class="lead mt-5">Porridge temperature assessment &mdash; in the cloud!</p> -->
 <p class="lead mt-5 text-center" style="font-weight: 500">
-  Email is the most pervasive form of business information exchange.
+  Email has long been the main way to exchange important information.
 It is used as an interpersonal communication tool and often as a default choice to send files.
-Despite the importance of the email system, the whole ecosystem relies on 50-year-old architecture and protocol design.
+Despite its central role, the email ecosystem still relies on a 50-year-old architecture and outdated protocols.
 </p>
 <p class="lead mt-5 text-center" style="font-weight: 500">
-  We introduce Federizer, the Internet Mail Federation Protocol that enables users to store and exchange messages, documents, books, images, videos, and audio through Internet Mail.
+  We introduce Federizer, a federated communications system built on a modernized architecture.
+It empowers users to exchange messages, documents, books, images, videos, and audio via Internet mail.
+By redefining the foundation of email, Federizer brings the efficiency, security, and scalability needed for today's communication demands.
 </p>
 {{< blocks/link-down color="info" >}}
 {{< /blocks/cover >}}